 In Exodus Web3 Wallet, you can identify the network of a token by the network badge and the network logo.

-In the portfolio, you can find the network logo next to the token's logo.
+In the portfolio, the network logo sits on top of the token's logo.

 Inside the token's wallet, you can find the network badge next to the token's name and the network logo next to the token's logo.